ADVERTISEMENT

 Role of falling action in plot and character development

-In each of these examples, the falling action plays a vital role in:
+In each of these examples, the falling action serves a vital role in the following ways:

-• Easing tension: After the climax, the falling action provides a space for the narrative and emotional intensity to decrease.
+• Easing tension: The falling action lowers the narrative and emotional intensity that peaks at the climax.

-• Developing characters: Characters often undergo further growth or change during the falling action, reflecting on their experiences and coming to new understandings.
+• Developing characters: Characters often undergo defining change during the falling action that assimilates their experiences and arrives at new realizations.

 • Reinforcing themes: The falling action can emphasize the story’s central themes and provide a final opportunity for the author to deliver their message.